JATOS/JATOS_docs/versioned_docs/version-3.8.1/Overview/Papers-Citing-JATOS.md

 sidebar_position: 2
 ---

 JATOS has been used sucessfully to collect data all over the world.
-Here is a curated list of peer-reviewed publications or preprints (that we are aware of) that used JATOS to collect data.
+Here is a curated list of peer-reviewed publications (that we are aware of) that used JATOS to collect data.
 (You can also see the [full list of citations](https://scholar.google.com/scholar?oi=bibs&hl=en&cites=5951401270744316355,1084162777884423960).)

 Please [cite us](http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0130834) if you use JATOS for your research.
 It helps us with funding and it's great to see how we've contributed to science.